Yearly Archives: 2013Ask Questions Online

 It can be a complicated business, renovating your home.
 First there’s the design, then you have the technicalities; what materials should we use; how will we insulate; will it be light/dark/private enough; is it secure.
 Then you move onto the glass; life seemed simple when the question revolved around single, double, or triple glazing and cost was the main concern.
 Now, there is such a diverse range available that it …

 There’s something about building in glass that seems to restrict the mind.
 If, over dinner, a friend mentions that they’re considering a glass extension, one’s thoughts immediately turn to the conservatory, or possibly an orangery, a greenhouse – if the friend is horticulturally minded.
-We mull the logistics of extending outwards, garden space eroded, access altered, and there the notions stop; curtailed by the tops of our heads.
-But what about building upwards?
-Now, there’s an …
+We mull the logistics of extending outwards, garden space eroded, access altered, and there the notions stop; curtailed by the tops of our heads. …

 The month is October and the colour is orange.
 Bright are the leaves just clinging to the trees, fiery the crocosmia flourishing their last in the flower beds, and soft is the sky under the blush of autumn sunsets.